Maddyahamco00/Random-Color-Generator/README.md

 ## Features

 * Generates random RGB and HEX colors
-* Updates the background color of the page real-time
+* Updates a color in the page real-time
-* Includes a button to copy the generated color code to the clipboard
+* Includes a button to change the RGB and HEX colors

 ## Technology Used
 * HTML5